 6.7 The Academic Rep shall: i.
 Serve as the SAGE liaison with the faculty, staff, and undergraduate student associations within the Department of English for anything associated with the academic stream, in cooperation with the VP Internal; ii.
 Represent SAGE at Department of English faculty meetings; iii.
 Coordinate English graduate student representation on the University’s academic and administrative organs, along with the President; iv.
 Carry out any other duty the Council deems relevant to the Academic Rep portfolio.

-6.8 The Creative Rep shall: i.
-Serve as the SAGE liaison with the faculty, staff, and undergraduate student associations within the Department of English for anything associated with the creative stream, in cooperation with the VP Internal; ii.
-Represent SAGE at the Department of English creative writing faculty meetings; iii.
-Sit on the Speakers’ Committee, to help determine speakers for various academic events; iv.
+6.11 The Ph.D.
+Rep shall: i.
+Serve as the SAGE liaison with the faculty, staff, and undergraduate student associations within the Department of English for anything associated with the Ph.D. stream, in cooperation with the VP Internal; ii.
+Give an opinion to the hiring committee in case of new departmental hires; iii.
+Represent SAGE at the Department of English faculty meetings; iv.
 Carry out any other duty the Council deems relevant to the Creative Rep portfolio.